XavierGeerinck/ugent-algoritmen-1/14_heap_sort.md

 |Descending Elements|1.5e-05|0.000268|0.002758|0.035744|0.413004

 ## 1.4.6.
 Conclusion
-Heap sort is a really fast algorithm that you should use if you know how to implement it.
+Heap sort is a fast algorithm that you should use if you know how to implement it.